devugo/reactjs-pagination/README.md

 ReactJS Pagination
 ==================
-React Pagination for your web applications.
+A simple React Pagination for your web applications.
 Render this components to manage pagiantions betweeen data

 Installation
 ============
-install reactjs-pagination with <span style="color: brown;">npm</span>
+install reactjs-pagination with npm

 ```
 $ npm install --save @devugo/reactjs-pagination